nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 - Identifiers are automatically generated for you, you do not need to specify an identifier for your Events.
 - Identifiers will be recalculated every time you run Focuris.
 - Identifiers do not get reset to 1 after a `clear` command.
-- Priority is set to `low` if you do not specify a priority for your event. <br/>
+- Priority is set to `low` by default if you do not specify a priority for your event. <br/>
 </div>

 <a class="md-btn md-btn-outline" href="#table-of-contents">Return to Table of Contents</a>